cs3216/cs3216.github.io/website/coursework/product-design/index.md

 Remain as neutral as possible during testing.
 Only ask follow-up questions **after** the user testing session is completely over.
 This would be your chance to ask:

-- Did you notice button X on this screen?
+- Did you notice "X" button on this screen?
 - Why did you click here and not there?
 What did you expect to happen when you clicked here?
 - You seemed lost on this page.
 Why were you lost?
 What did you expect to happen?

-Rinse and repeat with three to five[^2] different users.
+Rinse and repeat with three to five different users.
+Does this seem too small a sample?
+See [Why You Only Need to Test with 5 Users](https://www.nngroup.com/articles/why-you-only-need-to-test-with-5-users/).

 :::info Milestone